yamad/libabf/docs/goals.rst

 support for the Windows OS only in the form of a dynamic link library (*.dll).

-As of March 2012, there are two versions of the ABF format--ABF1 and ABF2.
-ABF2 improves on ABF1 by allowing for a dynamically sized header region.
+As of March 2012, there are two versions of the ABF format--ABFv1 and ABFv2.
+ABFv2 improves on ABFv1 by allowing for a variable-size header region.

-A file support pack provided by Axon contains C++ source code that provides rudimentary support for reading ABF files.
-The code uses the Windows API extensively and makes assumptions about struct packing and type sizes that are only appropriate for Windows.
+Axon releases the full C++ source code for reading and writing ABFv1.
+For ABFv2, only the structure definitions and rudimentary example code is available.
+All of Axon's code is Windows-specific.
+In particular, it makes assumptions about struct packing and type sizes that work on Windows but not necessarily elsewhere.

 Goals
 =====

-`libabf` is a library providing read access to ABF files.
+`libabf` is a portable library providing read access to ABF files.
 In the future, it may support all Axon file formats, including the text format ATF.

 `libabf` is: